YihengYe/ECE143-HMDA_Mortagage_Analysis_and_Prediction/README.md

 - sklearn 1.01

 ### CSV Structure:
 - There are several csvs file in the data directory to be used for our analysis.
-Basically, there are columns which encoding the features into numerical number beginning with 1 in our data set, and thus we leave those columns alone to make an easier analysis:
+Basically, there are columns which encoding the features into numerical number beginning with 1 in our data set, and thus we leave those columns alone to make an easier analysis (The other csvs that not mentioned in this list are mid-point data sets that we temporarily used in our analysis process, which are irrevlevant in final results, but we still keep them as a reference):
 - data/raw/hmda_2017_ca_all_records_labels.csv: Our raw data set with all column of features (including corresponding coding columns)。
 - data/csvs/hmda_2017_ca_all_records_labels.csv: The same one as the above one.
 This one is used for analysis purpose。
 - data/csvs/hmda_2017_ca_noname.csv: Leave only columns with coding values and numerical values for easier and more efficient analysis.
 It only contains rows whose column "action_taken" value is in [1,2,3,8,7].
 In our EDA process, action [1,2,8] is "approved", and [3,7] is denied.